DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 * `DisplayMode.Disabled` disables the card
 * `Parent.DisplayMode` enforces the default behavior

 Furthermore we want to fill the description with additional derived data, which could even be stored as a new variable.
-Select the Card `WizardStepImpHdrMainViewImportDesc` and replace the `Default` propety with `myDescription`.
+Select the Card `WizardStepImpHdrMainViewImportDesc` and replace the `Default` property with `myDescription`.
 This will lead to a temporary error since the variable is not getting initialized yet.

 As a last step we set the relative height so that the form occupies minimum space.
 Set `Fill portions` on the tab `Properties` to `0.2`.